Manos: The Hands of Fate: Release

 The film premiered at the Capri Theater in Warren's hometown of El Paso, Texas on November 15, 1966, as a benefit for the local cerebral palsy fund.
 Warren rented a searchlight and paid for the cast to be delivered by limousine to enhance the Hollywood feel.
 The single limousine delivered one group, then drove around the block for another.
-Jackey Neyman-Jones, the seven year old who played Debbie, wept in disappointment at the premiere, particularly when hearing a woman's dubbed voice instead of her own.
+Jackey Neyman-Jones, the seven-year-old who played Debbie, wept in disappointment at the premiere, particularly when hearing a woman's dubbed voice instead of her own.
 Mahree laughed throughout the screening at the film's ridiculousness.

 Following the premiere, Warren thought Manos was the worst film ever made, but was proud of it, and he suggested that its audio might be re-dubbed into a passable comedy.
 The film was briefly distributed by Emerson Film Enterprises, with a brief theatrical run at the Capri Theater, and at various drive-in theaters in West Texas and New Mexico, including Las Cruces.
 The only compensation was Jackey Neyman's bicycle and her family dog's 50 pounds of dog food.
 Official box office figures are unknown, if they ever existed.
 Warren won his bet against Stirling Silliphant, proving that he was capable of creating an entire film.

 The majority of the cast and crew never appeared in another film, though Mahree had a successful modeling career as Diane Adelson.
 Warren pitched another script he had written called Wild Desert Bikers, and then pitched its novelization, but with the failure of Manos, there was no interest.

 Obscurity

 Following few local screenings, Manos was almost entirely forgotten.
-When Jackey Neyman attended the University of California, Berkeley, her friends could not find a copy.
+When Jackey Neyman attended the University of California, Berkeley, her friends could not find a copy of the film.
 A 1981 newspaper article by cinematographer Bob Guidry's ex-wife Pat Ellis Taylor reports the film may have appeared on a local television station and that it was "listed at the bottom of a page in a film catalogue for rent for $20".
 The film re-surfaced through a 16 mm print, presumably from this television package, which was introduced into the home video collecting market by a number of public domain film suppliers.
 One of these suppliers was ultimately the one that offered the film to Comedy Central.
 It was in a box of films sent to Frank Conniff in 1992, when he chose Manos as one of the films to be shown on Mystery Science Theater 3000.